topst-development/Documentation/TOPST-D3/Software/SDK/LINUX/Setting_Host_Environment.md

 ```bash
 sudo ln -sf /usr/bin/python3 /usr/bin/python
 ```
-If there is a Repo error, Use the following command to download the latest version and to put it directly into the /usr/bin/ folder.
+If there is a Repo error, Use the following command to download the latest version and put it directly into the /usr/bin/ folder.

 ```bash
 mkdir -p ~/bin